 Missed an episode of Chatfuel School—our weekly YouTube show where we cover hot topics in the world of bot-building and marketing?
 Don't worry; we took notes for you. 🤓 The topic for May 6, 2020 was conversational design for high-converting chatbots, and we brought in author, podcaster, and chatbot-agency owner Mary Kathryn Johnson (MKJ) to share her expertise!

-Here's a recap of what you missed. 👇 (Sign up to get a reminder for next week's episode, too!)
+Here's the full episode; keep scrolling for a recap of what you missed.
+(Sign up to get a reminder for next week's episode, too!)

 An artist wouldn't use oil paints on a piece of notebook paper, or crayons on a canvas. 🎨 They'd end up with a mess that interferes with the idea they're trying to get across.
 For maximum impact, artists know they have to express themselves in a way that fits their medium—and it's the same for marketers.